Market

 Your Company attaches considerable significance to good Corporate Governance as an important step towards building investor

 confidence, improving investors' protection and maximizing long-term stakeholder's value.
-The certificate of the Statutory Auditors, M/s
+The certificate of the Statutory Auditors, M/s.

-MSKA & Associates, Chartered Accountants confirming compliance of conditions of Corporate Governance as stipulated under
+MSKA & Associates LLP (formerly known as MSKA & Associates), Chartered Accountants confirming compliance of conditions of

-Regulation 25 of SEBI LODR Regulations, 2015 which is given as Annexure forms part of this Annual Report.
+which is given as Annexure forms part ofthis Annual Report.

 STATUTORY AUDITORS AND AUDIT REPORT

-years from the conclusion of 42nd Annual General Meeting to the conclusion of 47th Annual General Meeting in place of M/s.
-BSR &
+Auditors of the Company for a term of five consecutive years from the conclusion of 42nd Annual General Meeting to the conclusion of

 The requirement to place the matter relating to reappointment of auditors for ratification by Members at every AGM has been done